xavierbrasher/colorized/README.md

 # Getting Started

-Just add "colorized = 0.8.5" to your Cargo.toml to install it
+Just add the line on [crates.io](https://crates.io/crates/colorized) to your Cargo.toml to install it

 # Usage